broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 --nStrongestPeaks 3000
 ```

-We recommend using ```--nStrongestPeaks 150000``` when making genome-wide peak calls. ```3000``` is just used for the small test run on chr22.
+We recommend using ```--nStrongestPeaks 150000``` when making genome-wide peak calls. ```3000``` is just used for the small example on chr22.

 Given that the ABC score uses absolute counts of Dnase-seq reads in each region, ```curateFeatures.py``` attempts to select the strongest peaks as measured by absolute read counts (not read counts relative to some background rate).
-In order to do this, we first call peaks using a lenient significance threshold (.1 in the above example) and then count reads in each of called peaks.
+In order to do this, we first call peaks using a lenient significance threshold (.1 in the above example) and then consider the peaks with the most read counts.
+This procedure implicitly assumes that the active karyotype of the cell type is constant.

 We recommend removing elements overlapping regions of the genome that have been observed to accumulate anomalous number of reads in epigenetic sequencing experiments (‘blacklisted regions’).
 For convenience, we provide the list of blackedlisted regions available from https://sites.google.com/site/anshulkundaje/projects/blacklists.

+We have found that on some systems are incompatible with MACS2 and python3.
+As a workaround, we have allowed ```makeCandidateRegions.py``` to read from the environment variable MACS_COMMAND.
+If you are experiencing this incompatability, this environment variable could be set to the relevant macs install on your system, eg ```export MACS_COMMAND="use MACS2; macs2"```

 ## Contact and Hi-C
 Given that cell-type specific Hi-C data is more difficult to generate than ATAC-seq or ChIP-seq, we have explored alternatives to using cell-type specific Hi-C data.
-It is known that Hi-C contact frequencies generally follow a powerlaw relationship (with respect to genomic distance) and that many TADs, loops and other structural features of the 3D genome are **not** cell-type specific.
+It is known that Hi-C contact frequencies generally follow a powerlaw relationship (with respect to genomic distance) and that many TADs, loops and other structural features of the 3D genome are **not** cell-type specific [Ref Rao] [Ref Sanborn].

 We have found that, for most genes, using an average Hi-C profile in the ABC model gives approximately equally good performance as using a cell-type specific Hi-C profile.
 To facilitate making ABC predictions in a large panel of cell types, including those without cell type-specific Hi-C data, we have provided an average Hi-C profile (averaged across 10 cell lines) in this repository.